freeCodeCamp/freeCodeCamp/guide/english/react/jsx/index.md

 const greet = <h1>Hello {who()}!</h1>;
 ```
 ### Only a single parent tag is allowed
-A JSX expression must have only one parent tag.
-We can add multiple tags nested within the parent element only.
+A JSX expression must have only one parent element.
+We can add multiple elements nested within the parent element only.

 ```jsx
 // This is valid.